Creative Career & Business

 If someone says they completed a particular course or program, it carries more weight than saying they attended some school without showing the diploma.

-This may be necessary for governmental positions or other jobs requiring higher responsibility; otherwise, applicants might get overlooked despite their experience and revolutionary methods because they lack qualifications that would’ve been provided through higher education.
+This may be necessary for governmental positions or other jobs requiring greater responsibility; otherwise, applicants might get overlooked despite their experience and revolutionary methods because they lack qualifications that higher education would’ve provided.

 Cons of Studying Graphic Design